-The fair value of the mortgage portfolio, shared appreciation rights receivable and shared appreciation rights payable and interest-bearing loans and borrowings have been calculated by discounting future cash flows at an appropriate market rate.
+The fair value of the mortgage portfolio, shared appreciation rights receivable, shared appreciation rights payable and interest-bearing loans and borrowings have been calculated by discounting future cash flows at an appropriate market rate.
 The valuation method is consistent with commonly used market techniques.
-All inputs into the valuation models are obtained from observable market data.
+All significant inputs into the valuation models are obtained from observable market data.

 For this reason, in accordance with "IFRS 7 Financial Instruments Disclosures", the fair value measurement for the shared appreciation is deemed to be Level 2 in the Fair Value Hierarchy.
-The change in fair value that has been calculated using this valuation technique has been recognised in the income statement for the year ended 31 December 2009.
+The change in fair value that has been calculated using this valuation technique has been recognised in the Statement of Comprehensive Income for the year ended 31 December 2010.

-The cash and cash equivalents, with other payables and receivables are recognised on an amortised cost basis that is considered to be a close approximation to fair value
+The cash and cash equivalents, trade and other receivables and trade and other payables are recognised on an amortised cost basis that is considered to be a close approximation to fair value